openconfig/featureprofiles/feature/bgp/policybase/otg_tests/comm_match_action_test/README.md

     * Verify traffic is not received on ATE port 1 for rejected prefixes.
     * Stop traffic

-* RT-7.9.2 - Create policy to set standard community for all routes using OC release 2.x
+* RT-7.9.2 - Create policy to set standard community for all routes using OC release 3.x
   * Configure the following community sets on the DUT.
     (prefix: `/routing-policy/defined-sets/bgp-defined-sets/`)
     * Create a `community-sets/community-set` named 'match_std_comms' with members as follows:
       * community-member = [ "5:5" ]
-      * match-set-options = ANY
     * Create a `community-sets/community-set` named 'add_std_comms' with members as follows:
       * community-member = [ "10:10", "20:20", "30:30" ]